duojs/duo/Readme.md

 ## Philosophy

-Duo aims to grow with your application, optimizing the workflow along these three steps:
+Duo aims to grow with your application, optimizing the workflow along these three pillars:

       i. creating proof of concepts
      ii. writing components